liamzdenek/ferment-ai/README.md

 - **core-constructs-lib** defines the constructs and task definitions (the "what")
 - **core-constructs-runtime** implements the runtime behavior of those constructs (the "how")

-This separation allows users to bring their own implementation, constructs, or both.
+This separation allows integrators to bring their own implementation, constructs, or both.
+If you think my core constructs are bad, you can bring your own.
+The core constructs contain no special privileges; any construct library has the same capability.

 # Initial Setup
 ```bash